landongn/three.js-tutorials/1/README.md

 What broke through that cobweb infested brain of mine is when I learned what the heck a View Frustum was, and why it was important in 3d rendering.

 I say "Rendering" and not "Graphics" in general because it's really all about _rendering_.
 You're taking a scene, adding geometry, materials, lighting, shaders, and then finally rendering it.
 But to what?
 What is getting rendered, and where is it getting rendered?
 How do I know direction?
-What about particle effects!
-Sweet tits, think about all of the fucking matrix transformation wat is happening i am not good with compu

-**ahem**

 Enter: The Pyramid of Eyeballs.